sequenceiq/slider/src/site/md/rolehistory.md

 The state of the role is persisted to HDFS on changes

 1. When nodes are allocated, the Role History is marked as dirty
-1. When nodes are released, the Role History is marked as diry
+1. When container release callbacks are received, the Role History is marked as dirty
-1. When nodes are requested, the Role History is *not* marked as dirty.
+1. When nodes are requested or a release request made, the Role History is *not* marked as dirty.
 This information is not relevant on AM restart.

 As at startup a large number of allocations may arrive in a short period of time,